 Don't waste or damage things

-Our children are cherished, challenged
+Our children are cherished, challenged "Pupils are encouraged to take on a range"

 "Pupils are encouraged to take on a range of leadership roles within school.
 Pupils enjoy and thrive on having this additional responsibility."
 (OFSTED 2016)